GrahamCHill/GrahamCHill/README.md

 I build **performance-critical and long-lived software**—primarily in C++—spanning graphics and simulation pipelines, internal tools, and supporting systems.
 I’m comfortable working close to the hardware, but I optimise for **correctness, clarity, and maintainability** over cleverness.

-I pair low-level engineering with practical backend and DevOps experience, taking systems from **design through build, packaging, and deployment**.
+I pair low-level engineering with practical backend and DevOps experience, taking systems from **taking systems from design through build, packaging, deployment, and operation**.
 My focus is on software that remains understandable and operable under real constraints, not just in ideal conditions.

 **Focus:** systems programming, graphics & simulation, developer tooling
 **Core skills:** C++, Python, Vulkan/OpenGL, Linux, system design, **CMake & Conan**, CI/CD, **containerised deployments (Docker)**
-**Perspective:** strong bias toward clear interfaces, explicit trade-offs, and designs that hold up over time, scale, and change

 ---